 Some conditions share symptoms with dementia.
-Here is an overview and comparison between dementia and other conditions:
+Here is a comparison between dementia, mild cognitive impairment, depression, and delirium:

 Is It Dementia or Other Conditions?